SPGryphons/GryphonCTF2017-Challenges/challenges/programming/Coin Miner_30/README.md

 Programming

 ## Question
 >I'm running low on cash right now.
-Luckily, I found this virtual currency that uses inputs that when hashed, produce a hexdigest in which the first 2 characters are '00'.
+Luckily, I found this virtual currency that uses inputs that when hashed, produces a hexdigest in which the first 2 characters are '00'.
 I just need 20 of them.
-Thanks.
+Thanks!
 >
 >Connect via `nc <ip address> 17451`